AndyObtiva/glimmer-dsl-libui/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md

 ## Method-Based Custom Controls

-[Custom keywords](#custom-keywords) can be defined to represent custom controls (components) that provide new features or act as composites of existing controls that need to be reused multiple times in an application or across multiple applications.
-Custom keywords save a lot of development time, improving productivity and maintainability immensely.
+[Custom components](#custom-components) can be defined to represent custom controls (components) that provide new features or act as composites of existing controls that need to be reused multiple times in an application or across multiple applications.
+Custom components save a lot of development time, improving productivity and maintainability immensely.

 This example defines `form_field`, `address_form`, `label_pair`, and `address` as custom controls (keywords).

-The custom keywords are defined via methods (thus are "method-based").
+The Custom components are defined via methods (thus are "method-based").

 [examples/method_based_custom_controls.rb](/examples/method_based_custom_controls.rb)